undergrad-partner-school

 In addition to academic programs, SUNY-ESF is dedicated to promoting sustainability and environmental stewardship through its overall operations and campus practices.
 The college takes pride in its commitment to sustainability and has been recognized for its efforts in energy conservation, waste reduction, and ecological restoration.
 Furthermore, SUNY-ESF is deeply rooted in the local community and actively engages in outreach programs that aim to educate the public and demonstrate sustainable practices.
 With its strong academic programs, research opportunities, and eco-friendly campus initiatives, SUNY-ESF is a leader in environmental education and remains committed to training the next generation of environmental leaders.

-Located in Syracuse, NY and set in an urban environment, State University of New York College of Environmental Science and Forestry is a public university.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 69%.
-The freshman retention rate at State University of New York College of Environmental Science and Forestry is 80% and the six-year graduation rate is 71%.
+State University of New York College of Environmental Science and Forestry is a public university located in Syracuse, NY and set in an urban environment.
+This school follows a semester-based calendar.
+It has an acceptance rate of 63%.
+The freshman retention rate at State University of New York College of Environmental Science and Forestry is 87% and the six-year graduation rate is 66%.

 Quick Facts